appwrite/appwrite/docs/tutorials/add-translations.md

 ### 2.2 Visually using PO Editor

-> Skip this part if you followed the GitHub approach
+> Proceed to [Add the translations to the project](#3-add-the-translations-to-the-project) if you already followed the GitHub approach.

 We use [PO Editor](https://poeditor.com/) to manage all our translations in a convenient way.
 The first step is to join the Appwrite Project on PO Editor using [our invite link](https://poeditor.com/join/project?hash=BNrWbRXyk6).